Finite potential well: Outside the box

-where the general solution is exponential:
+where the general solution is a real exponential:

 Similarly, for the other region outside the box:

 Now in order to find the specific solution for the problem at hand, we must specify the appropriate boundary conditions and find the values for A, B, F, G, H and I that satisfy those conditions.

 Finding wavefunctions for the bound state

 Solutions to the Schrödinger equation must be continuous, and continuously differentiable.
 These requirements are boundary conditions on the differential equations previously derived, that is, the matching conditions between the solutions inside and outside the well.

 In this case, the finite potential well is symmetrical, so symmetry can be exploited to reduce the necessary calculations.